 After 30 years as a professional photographer, Lāhela’s life path took a dramatic turn.
 Through a series of events that were triggered by the housing crash in 2008 (i.e. closing her photography business, filing for bankruptcy, and losing her home to foreclosure) her kuleana (purpose, role, responsibility) was rebirthed.
-Losing everything and starting all over at the age of 51 awakened her latent passions of being of service and the spiritual healing arts.
+Losing everything and starting all over at the age of 51 awakened her latent passions of being of service and a deep desire to live a more fulfilling life.

 Kahu Lāhela lives on the island of Oʻahu in the Sacred valley of Hakipu'u.
 Her kuleana (duty & responsibility) as a Kahu is to assist people in restoring themselves and their relationships in pono (balance, rightness) and in haʻahaʻa (humility).